 Don’t worry—today’s high-efficiency furnaces are much better than the one you grew up with.
 The best models on the market carry AFUE ratings in the high 90s.
 That means almost none of the energy going into your furnace is lost.

 Models with higher AFUE ratings typically cost more.
 However, if you have the capital, investing some more up front will save you money in the end through lower fuel bills.

 Let’s say your current furnace has an AFUE rating of 80 and you are thinking of a new model with a rating of 95.
 Sit down and figure out how much electricity or natural gas you typically use in a year to heat your home.
 With this new model, you can reduce those costs by 15% annually.

 It may not sound like a lot when you are paying, say, $1,000 to $2,000 more for the unit.
 However, today’s furnaces typically last over 20 years, so you will make up the extra upfront cost back several times over.
-Don’t forget the government also offers rebate and incentive programs to help Canadians with those additional initial costs.
+Don’t forget the government also offers rebate and incentive programs to help Ontario residents and other Canadians with those additional initial costs.

 The professionals at Applewood have been providing Ontarians with the absolute best in air conditioning and heating service for almost five decades.
 The mission of our family owned and operated service is to help consumers attain maximum home comfort and energy efficiency while keeping costs to a minimum.
 Contact our knowledgeable team today to learn more about how we can help you meet your home comfort goals.